Unidata/netcdf-fortran/docs/netcdf-f77.md

 added for packed data for which there is no natural corresponding internal type, for example, arrays of 11-bit values.

-Converting from one numeric type to another may result in an error if the target type is not capable of representing the converted value.
-(In netCDF-2, such overflows can only happen in the XDR layer.)
+Converting from one numeric type to another may rlt in an error if the target type is not capable of representing the converted value.
+(In netCDF-2,ch overflows can only happen in the XDR layer.)
 For example, a REAL may not be able to hold data stored externally as an NF\_DOUBLE (an IEEE floating-point number).
 When accessing an array of values, an NF\_ERANGE error is returned if one or more values are out of the range